codeship/shipyard/styleguide/components/checkboxes.md

 ---

 ## Stacked Checkbox Lists
-<p class="text-light margin-bottom-md">Useful when you want to group a series of checkboxes together in a list (stacked by default).</p>
+Useful when you want to group a series of checkboxes together in a list (stacked by default).
+{: .section-description }

 <div class="col-container margin-bottom-sm margin-bottom-x1-lg">
   <div class="col col-100 col-x1-50 margin-bottom-sm margin-bottom-x1-none">